canxium/docs/src/whitepaper/roadmap.md

 ### **Phase 4: Official Launch**
 1. **Mainnet Deployment**
    - Roll out the updated Canxium software to the mainnet.
-   - Activate merge mining functionality with Kaspa.
+   - Activate cross-chain mining functionality with Kaspa.

 2. **Community Support**
    - Monitor the network closely for any unforeseen issues.